abhishekdana1999/COVIDANALYSIS-PYTHON/readme.md

 # Contents Of Dataset

-..*Province/State
-..*Country/Region
+1. Province/State
+2. Country/Region
-..*Lat - Latitude
+3. Lat - Latitude
-..*Long - Longitude
+4. Long - Longitude
-...Last Update - Data point last updated on ...Confirmed - No. of confirmed cases
+5. Last Update - Data point last updated on
+6. Confirmed - No. of confirmed cases
-...Deaths - No. of deaths
+7. Deaths - No. of deaths
-...Recovered - No. of recoveries
+8. Recovered - No. of recoveries

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.